-The Infant site at King's Academy College Park is situated on one level across two buildings and is fully accessible to wheelchair users.
-There is also have a disabled toilet.
-The Junior site is on 2 levels but the positioning of classes can be flexible to meet specific needs.
+College Park Infant School is situated on one level across two buildings and is fully accessible to wheelchair users.
+We also have a disabled toilet.
 Any other resources needed for access may be assessed by Occupational Therapy, Physiotherapy or the Sensory Impairment Service in order for us to ensure ease of access and safety for all.

-How will King's Academy College Park prepare and support my child to join the school and then transfer to junior and secondary schools?
+How will College Park Infant School prepare and support my child to join the school and then transfer to junior school?

-We encourage all new children to visit the school with their parents prior to starting where they will be shown around the school and any concerns can be addressed.
+We encourage all new children to visit the school with their parents prior to starting when they will be shown around the school and any concerns can be addressed.

 We work closely with our feeder pre-schools to find out as much as possible about the children joining us in Reception.
-The SENCo will attend transition meetings for pupils who are known to have SEND.
+The SENCo will attend transition meetings for pupils who are known to have SEND, especially those children involved with Educational Psychology.

-We also liaise closely with receiving junior and secondary schools regarding children who are making the transition from Year 2 to Year 3 and from year 6 to Year 7.
-School staff (often the receiving SENCo) are invited to any relevant meetings regarding a child with SEND during the summer term.
+We also liaise closely with receiving junior schools regarding children who are making the transition from Year 2 to Year 3.
+Junior school staff (often the receiving SENCo) are invited to any relevant meetings regarding a child with SEND during the summer term.

-There are numerous planned transition visits for all of the children joining the school in Year R and the children in Years 2 and 6 moving on to their new school.
+There are numerous planned transition visits for all of the children joining the school in Year R and the children in Year 2 moving on to junior school.
 However, for those children that are likely to find the transition difficult, additional visits are arranged as necessary.